webpack/webpack/README.md

 # Introduction

-webpack is a bundler for modules.
+Webpack is a bundler for modules.
 The main purpose is to bundle javascript files for usage in a browser.

 **TL;DR**

-* bundles [CommonJs](http://www.commonjs.org/specs/modules/1.0/) and [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules. (even combined)
+* Bundles both [CommonJs](http://www.commonjs.org/specs/modules/1.0/) and [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules (even combined).
-* can create a single bundle or multiple chunks loaded on demand, to reduce initial loading time.
+* Can create a single bundle or multiple chunks that are asynchronously loaded at runtime (to reduce initial loading time).
-* dependencies are resolved during compilation reducing the runtime size
+* Dependencies are resolved during compilation reducing the runtime size.
-* loaders can preprocess files while compiling, i. e. coffee-script to javascript
+* Loaders can preprocess files while compiling, e.g. coffeescript to javascript, handlebars strings to compiled functions, images to Base64, etc.

-Check the [documentation](http://webpack.github.io/docs/?utm_source=github&utm_medium=readme&utm_campaign=trdr) if you want to know more...
+Check out Webpack's [documentation](http://webpack.github.io/docs/?utm_source=github&utm_medium=readme&utm_campaign=trdr) for quick Getting Started, in-depth usage, tutorials and resources.

 # Installation